dwyl/learn-elm/tutorials/elm-ui/README.md

 ```
 This only makes the top level elements `el` and `row` available
 for use in our view functions.
 The rest of the `elm-ui` functions
-need to be prefixed with `E` e.g: `E.functionName`
+need to be prefixed with `E` e.g: `E.functionName`.
+The advice from the creator of Elm
+and other experienced Elm devs is:
-Avoid using uncontrolled import statements
+avoid using uncontrolled import statements
-e.g: `import Element exposing (..)` at all cost.
+e.g: `import Element exposing (..)`.
-They might be tempting in the short-run,
+It might be tempting in the short-run to just "import everything",
 but they rapidly become an unmaintainable headache.